avarassanchez/tTEscanR/tTEscanR_functions_description.md

 # tTEscanR - Description of the funcitons <a href="https://your-link-here"><img src="https://github.com/user-attachments/assets/213de690-12cd-4fa8-862a-cadbd8872bf4" alt="tTEscanR_logo" align="right" width="120"></a>
 <img src="https://img.shields.io/badge/Language-R-blue.svg" style="zoom:100%;" />

-**tTEscanR** has a modular structure that allos to run specific components independently or as part of a comprehensive pipline, offering flexibility to enhance and complement the analysis of **codon-anticodon dynamics** across various biological contexts.
+**tTEscanR** has a modular structure that allows to run specific components independently or as part of a comprehensive pipline, offering flexibility to enhance and complement the analysis of **codon-anticodon dynamics** across various biological contexts.

 ## 1. Core functions